kyma-project/kyma/docs/monitoring/08-04-define-alerting-rules.md

 ## Prerequisites

 This tutorial is a follow-up of the [observe application metrics](/components/monitoring/#tutorials-observe-application-metrics) tutorial that uses the `monitoring-custom-metrics` example.
-Follow this tutorial to deploy the `sample-metrics-8081` service, which exposes the `cpu_temperature_celsius` metric.
+Follow this tutorial to deploy the `sample-metrics-8081` service which exposes the `cpu_temperature_celsius` metric.
 That configuration is required to complete this tutorial.

 ## Steps